-Uganda is home to some of the most beautiful birds, animals and features.
-These have been enhanced by the weather and topography of the country, which are the adulating plateaus, valleys and others.
+Uganda is home to some of the most beautiful birds, animals, and features.
+These have been enhanced by the weather and topography of the country, which is the adulating plateaus, valleys, and others.

 It is little wonder that we receive more than 1.3m million arrivals of tourists are registered every year, according to Uganda Tourism Board figures.

 In this particular context, whoever jets into Uganda is considered a tourist regardless of the duration or purpose of their visit.

 The figures also suggest that Tourist Arrivals in Uganda increased to 1,449,000 in 2017 from 1,323,000 Thousand in 2016.
 Tourist Arrivals in Uganda averaged 648,790 from 1990 until 2017, reaching an all-time high of 1449 Thousand in 2017 and a record low of 69,000 in 1990.

 However, with all these numbers coming from other countries, Uganda’s appreciation for tourism remains dwindling below the expected numbers.

 UTB indicates that out of every 10 Ugandans you find, only 2 know about the tourism centers in the country and have conveniently visited them.

 Comparatively, Kenya, Uganda’s biggest tourism competitor registers over 50% of domestic visits to its tourism attractions.
 “This translated to 4.05million bed-night-occupancy in 2017, compared to 3.5M beds occupied in 2016,” says Najib Balala Kenya’s Cabinet Secretary for Tourism.